koor-tech/koor/Documentation/Storage-Configuration/Object-Storage-RGW/ceph-object-multisite.md

 ## Creating Object Multisite

-If an admin wants to set up multisite on a Rook Ceph cluster, the following resources must be created:
+If an admin wants to set up multisite on a Koor cluster, the following resources must be created:

 1. A [realm](../../CRDs/Object-Storage/ceph-object-realm-crd.md#settings)
 1. A [zonegroup](../../CRDs/Object-Storage/ceph-object-zonegroup-crd.md#settings)
 1. A [zone](../../CRDs/Object-Storage/ceph-object-zone-crd.md#settings)
 1. A ceph object store with the `zone` section

-object-multisite.yaml in the [examples](https://github.com/rook/rook/blob/master/deploy/examples/) directory can be used to create the multisite CRDs.
+object-multisite.yaml in the [examples](https://github.com/koor-tech/koor/blob/master/deploy/examples/) directory can be used to create the multisite CRDs.

 ```console
 kubectl create -f object-multisite.yaml